genesiscommunitysuccess/docs/docs/front-end-reference/cli.md

 <CliBanner />

-The GenesisX CLI `genx` is a command-line interface tool that you can use to scaffold the frontend of Genesis applications directly from a terminal based on best practices.
+The GenesisX CLI `genx` is a command-line interface tool that you can use to scaffold the front end of Genesis applications directly from a terminal based on best practices.
 It provides:

 - [Workspace](#workspaces) scaffolding.
 - [App](#apps) scaffolding. [^1]

-To complement the CLI we are developing the option to launch a graphical user interface from it for those users who would prefer to scaffold the above using a no code workflow.
+To complement the CLI, we are developing a graphical user interface to suit users who prefer to scaffold the above using a No Code workflow.

 ## Pre-flight steps